TGoddessana/wireguard-restapi/README.md

 ---

-WireGuard-RESTAPI is a simple, secure, and easy way to build a WireGuard API server.
+Xray-RESTAPI is a simple, secure, and easy way to build a Xray API server.
 This provides a REST API endpoint to manage peers (add, get configuration file, get QR code, modify, delete) and manage interfaces.
-With a few settings, users can easily get a REST API to manage their own WireGuard server.
+With a few settings, users can easily get a REST API to manage their own Xray server.

 <br/>